 Just after eight o'clock in the evening, a man appeared in the corridor outside the offices of Remington Steele Investigations.
 Dressed in a pair of jeans and a leather jacket, he had been hiding in the bathrooms on the thirteenth floor of the Century Plaza Towers, waiting for the offices to empty and the workers to go home.
 Now, checking to see that this part of the eleventh floor was clear, he took out an electric handheld drill, crouched down and proceeded to drill the lock on the agency door.
 When the lock's mechanism was destroyed, he pushed back the bolt, entered the outer office, and pulled out a small flashlight.

 Getting his bearings, he strode quickly to Remington Steele's office and opened the door.
 The room was in darkness.
-He shone the light around, then had started walking towards the desk when the light from Steele's executive bathroom came on, and Steele appeared, framed in the doorway.
+He shone the light around, then had started walking towards the desk when the light from Steele's executive bathroom came on, and Remington appeared, framed in the doorway.

 "Lost your way, old chap?" he asked.